GUR SIKH TEMPLE

 National Historic Site and Sikh Heritage Museum (Established 1911)

 Welcome to the site for the Gur Sikh Temple, National Historic Site, and Sikh Heritage Museum.
 This historic site is located in Abbotsford, BC., Canada.
-The site, originally built by Sikh settlers from 1908-1911, was designated as a National Historic Site of Canada in 2002.
+The site, originally built by Sikh migrants from 1908-1911, was designated as a National Historic Site of Canada in 2002.
 In 2011, the Sikh Heritage Museum was created on the ground floor during the Centennial celebrations.

 Gur Sikh Temple

 There is a unique Sikh place of worship on South Fraser Way in Abbotsford, BC called The Gur Sikh Gurdwara (temple).
-A hundred + year old Sikh religious institution, built by struggling settlers (started in 1908); this temple is a testament to the pride, vision, and steadfastness of a settler community at the turn of the last century.
+A hundred + year old Sikh religious institution, built by struggling migrants (started in 1908); this temple is a testament to the pride, vision, and steadfastness of a migrant community at the turn of the last century.

 National Historic Site

 The Gur Sikh Temple in Abbotsford, BC, was recognized with the designation of a National Historic Site of Canada on July 31, 2002, by the Government of Canada.
 Identifying buildings and structures of special interest lie at the heart of the Canadian heritage ministry, and designation is always taken with much care and thought.
 The large-scale celebrations for honoring the Sikh temple were held on April 1, 2007, as community members, community leaders, and politicians came together in recognizing the Gur Sikh Temple as the National Historic Site of Canada.

 Sikh Heritage Museum

 The Sikh Heritage Museum was founded and first opened in the year 2011 as part of the Centennial Celebrations of the Gur Sikh Temple (est. 1911).
 Since its founding in 2011, the Museum has put on various exhibits ranging from subjects including The Ghadar Revolution, Sikh Feminism, the Komagata Maru, The Sikh festival of Hola Mohallah, and South Asians and Hockey.